 Attending Court Hearing in Michigan

-Local district court hearings will typically be held within five and 10 days after the summons are served to the renter.
-In Michigan, residents are not required to file a written answer to attend the eviction hearing and object to the eviction.
+Local district court hearings will typically be held within five and 10 days after the summons and complaint are served to the renter.
+Whatever the case, a court date will be issued.
+In Michigan, residents are not required to file a written answer to attend the eviction hearing and object to the eviction in court.
 If the resident doesn’t attend the hearing, the court may judge in favor of the landlord.

 Writ of Restitution

-The writ of restitution is the renter’s final notice to vacate the property.
-After the court has ruled in favor of the landlord, the writ of restitution will be issued 10 days after the judgment date is issued.
+The writ of restitution is the resident’s final notice to vacate the property.
+After the court hearing has ruled in favor of the landlord, the writ will be issued 10 days after the judgment date is issued.

-Within 10 days before the writ is issued, the resident may still file an appeal.
+Within 10 days before the writ is issued, the resident may still file an appeal to the court.
 However, if the eviction is due to illegal drug activity or material health or safety violations, the writ may be issued immediately.

 Living room full of brown moving boxes